 Target: Panorama or Forum

 Berlin is the political festival.
 Where Cannes privileges form and Sundance privileges character, Berlin privileges engagement—films that mean something beyond themselves.
 RECALL's subject matter (environmental contamination, institutional denial, the bureaucratic violence of claim forms and blank verification lines) aligns precisely with Berlin's programming identity.
-This is the definitive film about bureaucracy as monster—and Berlin understands that language.

 Timing Advantage